Gregg Marshall: Wichita State

-Marshall was named head coach at Wichita State University on April 14, 2007 In his fourth season at WSU, Marshall lead the Shockers to the NIT Championship, defeating Alabama in the finals.
+Marshall was named head coach at Wichita State University on April 14, 2007 In his fourth season at WSU, Marshall led the Shockers to the NIT Championship, defeating Alabama in the finals.
 Under Marshall, Wichita State broke into the AP Top 25 poll on February 13, 2012, the first time since December 25, 2006, and only the second time since 1983.
 In 2012, Wichita State made its first appearance in the NCAA tournament since the 2005–06 season, receiving an at-large bid.
 The Shockers were matched as a No. 5 seed versus the No. 12 seed VCU Rams, but the Shockers lost 59–62.
 In the 2012–13 season, Marshall led the Shockers to their first Final Four since 1965, defeating the AP #1, #7, and #20 teams in the country to win the West Regional.

 In 2013–14, Marshall led Wichita State to arguably the greatest season in school history.
 The Shockers steamrolled through the regular season, becoming the second Division I team to start a regular season with 30 consecutive wins (31–0).
 They rose as high as second in both major polls in late February, the highest that a Shocker team has been ranked since 1981.
 On March 9, 2014, Wichita State finished their regular season and the Missouri Valley Conference tournament with a record of 34–0, heading into the NCAA Tournament undefeated.
 That record ties an NCAA Division I Men's basketball record, held by the UNLV, set in 1991.
 Wichita State later went on to win their first game of the 2014 NCAA tournament versus Cal Poly 64–37.
 The Shockers were 35–0, becoming the first team in men's Division I basketball history to start with 35 wins and zero losses.
 In the third round of the tournament they squared off against Kentucky.
 Wichita State lost the game 76–78, ending their perfect run.
 They finished the 2013–14 season at 35–1.

 In October 2020, The Athletic reported that Marshall was under investigation by Wichita State for misconduct after 6 basketball players applied to transfer the previous season.

 On November 17, 2020, Marshall resigned from Wichita State.
 He will be paid a settlement of $7.75 million over six years.
 Lead assistant Isaac Brown was named head coach.